 Discovery cohort

 Over 600 female S-LAM patients were initially identified and collected through international solicitation from 2010 to 2014 from 14 countries (Supplemental Table 1).
 S-LAM patients were diagnosed using standard diagnostic criteria [1-5, 7] by their treating physicians.
 Genomic DNA was extracted from saliva using the QIAamp DNA mini kit (Qiagen, Germany), and 479 S-LAM DNA samples were genotyped with the Infinium OmniExpress-24 v1.2 BeadChip, which assesses 716,503 SNPs across the entire genome.
 34 non-white S-LAM subjects were excluded from further analyses.
+There were no self-declared Hispanics in this set of subjects.

 Genotype data from the same genotyping chip were available for 1261 healthy female volunteers from the COPDGene Consortium, and were obtained from dbGaP (phs000951.v2.p2.c1).
-These COPDGene participants had smoked at least 10 pack years and were 45 to 80 years old, and were without known COPD [8].
+These COPDGene participants had smoked at least 10 pack years and were 45 to 80 years old, and were without known COPD [11, 12].